SDU-eScience/Documentation/docs/source/iRODS.rst

 iRODS Server Installation
 -----------------------------------
-* We used ansible to install iRODS and the ``irods.yml`` is the playbook for our iRODS installation.
+We used ansible to install iRODS and the ``irods.yml`` is the playbook for our iRODS installation.
 It locates at the root of ansible-irods folder.
 There are several dependencies for installing iRODS-such dependencies as Extra Packages for Enterprise Linux (EPEL) and iRODS database plugin for future connecting iRODS with postgreSQL database.

-Basically to finish the installation, you have to complete the following threesteps
+* Basically to finish the installation, you have to complete the following three steps

   * Install the public key and add the repository
   * Install irods-server irods-database-plugin-postgres
   * Upgrade all the installed packages

 The following code which is included in our ``irods.yml`` shows the installation of EPEL.